-The Crooked islands are bold to the southward and eastward, leaving the mouth of the bay clear of all danger across to the reef off Sproule point.
-Vessels may anchor midway between the reef and the islands, choosing their depth from 5 to 12 fathoms, according as they may wish to lie at the distance of half a mile, or of one mile from the 3 fathoms edge of the flats in the head of the bay.
+The Crooked islands are bold to the southward and eastward, leaving the mouth of the bay clear of all danger across to the reef off Sproule point: Vessels may anchor midway between the reef and the islands, choosing their depth from 5 to 12 fathoms, according as they may wish to lie at the distance of half a mile, or of one mile from the 3 fathoms edge of the flats in the head of the bay.
 The bottom is of fine sand over clay, and the shelter from S.W., round north, to East, but all winds from East, round south, to S.W. blow right in, with a heavy sea and thick weather.

-PENTECOST RIVER enters the sea on the south-west side of a rocky point, $1\frac{1}{2}$ miles to the westward of the Crooked islands; the opposite point of entrance is of sand.
+point, 11⁄2 miles to the westward of the Crooked islands; the opposite point of entrance is of sand.
 Two miles S.W. from the mouth of the river there is a remarkable round and wooded hill.
 The first reach of the river is towards this hill, leaving a very narrow sandy ridge between it and the sea.
-Steep cliffs of sand and clay form the river's banks for $2\frac{1}{2}$ miles, to which distance only it is navigable for boats.
+Steep cliffs of sand and clay form the river's banks for 21⁄2 miles, to which distance only it is navigable for boats.
 The entrance of the river is only 30 yards wide, with a depth of 7 feet at low water, and there are 9 feet within for a short distance.
-At high water from 12 to 16 feet can be carried in, so that this river is capable of affording shelter to coasting schooners as well as boats; but it would be very difficult to take a sailing vessel in through so narrow an entrance, and could never be done on the ebb tide, which runs out with great rapidity.
+At high water from 12 to 16 feet can be carried in, so that this river is capable of affording shelter to coasting schooners as well as boats; but it would be very difficult to take a sailing vessel in through so narrow an entrance, and could never be done on the cbb tide, which runs out with great rapidity.